filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/filecoin-programs/index.md

 ---
 title: "Filecoin programs"
-description: "It is possible to find your own data storage customers with valuable datasets they want to store, and have them verified through KYC for programs like Filecoin Plus"
+description: "It is possible to find your own data storage customers with valuable datasets they want to store, and have them verified through KYC for programs like Filecoin Plus (Fil+)"
 lead: ""
 draft: false
 images: []